 9. Coordinate with the Veterans Legal Resource Committee to establish a Guardian ad Litem program for Veterans.

 S.C.
-Appleseed Legal Justice Center is partnering with the Veteran Justice Outreach Program at the Dorn VA Medical Center to establish Pro Bono Veteran Legal Clinics in Columbia for low-income veterans.
+Appleseed Legal Justice Center is partnering with the Veteran Justice Outreach Program at the Dorn VA Medical Center and members of the private bar to establish a Pro Bono Veterans Legal Clinic in Columbia for low-income veterans.
 The goal is to connect them with local attorneys who will provide one-on-one pro bono legal representation for specific issues.
-The clinic will meet once per month at the VA Dorn Medical Center starting in the fall of 2013.
-The service areas for outreach include Richland, Lexington, Sumter, Florence, Orangeburg, York, Anderson and Greenwood counties.
+The clinic will meet once per month at the VA Dorn Medical Center starting in the spring/summer of 2014.
+The service areas for outreach include the following counties: Richland, Lexington, Sumter, Florence, Orangeburg, York, Anderson and Greenwood.
 Training will be provided to the volunteer attorneys (CLE credit will be available).
-Volunteers are needed who can commit a few hours once per month to meet with veterans at the clinic and take on representation beyond the clinic, if necessary.
-Many of these issues are not complicated or time consuming, but they could make a world of difference to our veterans.
+We will assist veterans regardless of discharge status.
+We will assist veterans whose income is less than 200% of the federal poverty guidelines (currently $22,980.00 for an individual).

 S.C.
 State Office of Veterans' Affairs